 In case you have a small team and a considerable number of incoming calls, to avoid compromising your customer experience, you may consider having in place two announcements: ‘on hold’ and ‘call back request’ function for your callers.
 This can be split into two strategies: on-hold messages for Sales groups and another for Customer Service groups.

 - For Sales, the announcement will keep your customer informed on your service or any special offer.
 Keep it short, objective, and let them know that they will be connected in a matter of a few seconds/minutes.

 - For Customer Service, this can be used to gain time and optimize the first-contact resolution by informing callers what document or information they need to have in hand during the call.
 If they cannot wait on the line, offer them an option to dial 1 for a call back request, that will send a notification to your team or managers.

 Live Calls Wallboard

 Live calls wallboards are effective in today’s business environment due to a couple of reasons.
-These boards are designed to give a live display of extension in addition to their performance during the day, such as:
+These boards are designed to give a live display of each extension and their performance during the day.
+This includes: